opengovsg/engineering-practices/deploying/AWS.md

 - [ ] Create one route table that routes all traffic (0.0.0.0/0) via the NAT Gateway that sits on `<app-name>-<environment>-public-1c`; associate this route table with `<app-name>-<environment>-ec2-1c`
+- [ ] Create a route table that routes all traffic (0.0.0.0/0, ::/0) via the
+      Internet Gateway; associate this with the rds subnets

 ### Security Groups